 Quality Assessment Manual

-The Quality Assessment Manual, published by The IIA Research Foundation continues to be the principal methodology and set of practical tools recommended for evaluation of the QAIP in order to assess conformity to the Standards, leading practices and, equally important, to reveal opportunities for enhancing the effectiveness and value of internal audit activities.
+The Quality Assessment Manual, published by the Internal Audit Foundation, continues to be the principal methodology and set of practical tools recommended for evaluation of the QAIP in order to assess conformity to the Standards, leading practices and, equally important, to reveal opportunities for enhancing the effectiveness and value of internal audit activities.

-To purchase the Quality Assessment Manual, please visit The IIA Research Foundation Bookstore.
+To purchase the Quality Assessment Manual, please visit the IIA Bookstore.